Alwyn Cashe: Campaign to upgrade Cashe's Silver Star to the Medal of Honor

 On October 17, 2019, the 14th anniversary of Cashe's actions, three members of Congress wrote to Defense Secretary Mark Esper and Army Secretary Ryan McCarthy formally requesting an upgrade of Cashe's award to the Medal of Honor.
 The letter was authored by retired Navy SEAL Dan Crenshaw, former Special Forces officer Michael Waltz and Stephanie Murphy.

 On August 24, 2020, Secretary of Defense, Mark Esper, agreed that Cashe's actions merited award of the Medal of Honor.

 On September 22, 2020, the U.S. House of Representatives unanimously passed a bill, introduced by Rep. Stephanie Murphy (D-FL), which allowed Cashe to finally receive the Medal of Honor.
 HR 8276 waived a five-year time statute of limitations that expired for normal consideration for Medal of Honor awards by directly authorizing the President to award the medal “for acts of valor during Operation Iraqi Freedom.”

 On September 28, 2020, Pittsburgh Steelers left tackle Alejandro Villanueva, a former US Army ranger, taped Cashe's name on the back of his helmet, covering the name of Antwon Rose Jr, who was killed by an East Pittsburgh policeman in June 2018.
 The team had previously decided to honor Rose.
 Villanueva stated his actions were intended to support the campaign to award Cashe the Medal of Honor.

 On November 10, 2020, the Senate passed legislation that cleared the way for Cashe to be awarded the Medal of Honor.

 On December 4, 2020, President Donald Trump signed H.R.
 8276, which authorized the President to posthumously award the Medal of Honor to Alwyn C. Cashe.

 Awarding of the Medal of Honor

-The awarding of Cashe's Medal of Honor to his family was delayed by the new administration.
 It was hoped by members of Cashe's family and several U.S. House Representatives that the award ceremony would take place as fast as possible.
 However, on January 11, 2021, it was announced that it was now expected to happen after President Biden assumed office on January 20.

 President Biden awarded three Medals of Honor, to Cashe's family, Earl Plumlee and the family of Christopher Celiz, in a ceremony on December 16, 2021.